Everything You Must Know About UAE’s Central Bank Digital Currency (CBDC)

 What is The Future of CBDC?

-Till February 2022, 9 countries have launched CBDCs.
-78 other countries are going ahead with their CBDC initiatives in full swing.
-These include the UAE, India, Jamaica, Sweden, etc. Although CBDCs are still evolving, they offer a wide range of opportunities to the finance sector.
-With the central banks ready to adopt innovative technologies, CBDCs will be the 6.
+By 2024, 11 countries have already launched CBDCs, 18 are in the pilot stage, and approximately 78 are in the development and research phases.
+Although CBDCs are still evolving, they offer a wide range of opportunities to the finance sector.
 Has the UAE adopted CBDC?

 According to a report from Juniper Research, by 2030, the total value of payments through CBDC will reach $213 billion annually.
-The growth will be supported by the support of different governments who will use CBDCs to strengthen financial inclusion and gain more control over how digital payments are made, which will fuel growth.
+The growth will be supported by the support of different governments, who will use CBDCs to strengthen financial inclusion and gain more control over how digital payments are made, which will fuel growth.
+While challenges remain, the benefits of CBDCs are becoming increasingly apparent, and their adoption is expected to shape the future of digital finance worldwide.

 Frequently Asked Questions (FAQ’s)